Suicide Grief Support Services

 Survivor to Survivor Visits

 Talking about such a tremendous loss can be overwhelming for some.
-If you’re not ready to attend a support group or if you need some extra time outside of SafePlace meetings, our volunteers are available to offer support in person or virtually.
+If you’re not ready to attend a suicide grief support group or if you need some extra time outside of SafePlace meetings, our volunteers are available to offer support in person or virtually.
 During Survivor to Survivor Visits, trained suicide loss survivor volunteers meet with bereaved individuals or families in their homes or another comfortable setting.
 Volunteers are available to listen, answer questions, and provide support and resources.

 What happens during a Survivor to Survivor Visit?